ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

       - "traefik.http.middlewares.redirect-to-https.redirectscheme.scheme=https"
 ```

-We leverage the official traefik image from DockerHub, version 2.1.1.
+We leverage the official traefik image from DockerHub, version 2.1.2.
 We can configure Traefik using command line flags.

 > **Note:**
 >
 > There are 3 ways to configure Traefik.
 You can use TOML files, YAML files or CLI flags.
 >
 > I prefer using CLI flags because I don't want to worry about storing the TOML file in production.
-I also like the idea of only relying on one compose file to set everything up.
+I also like the idea of only relying on one `docker-compose.yml` file to set everything up.

 ![](/media/screen-shot-2020-01-12-at-17.25.23.png)

-## Line by line: How it works
+## Line by Line: How It Works

 Let's start with the command line flags.